by Laszlo Q. V. St-J. Xalieri

 (logo copyright SRF, ALL RIGHTS RESERVED)

-Beaming you sights and sounds from the streets of Manhattan.
+Beaming you sights and sounds from the streets and environs of Portland, Oregon.
 Or wherever else I happen to be.

 Tweets by @xalieri

 .. a glance at your last.fm list is interesting -'sleep with me'. 'suffocate me'... hmmm.....

 Some of the art at this show was, I have to say it, really really weak.
 Nothing challenging at all.
 Stuff the kind of people who would revel in getting cheap cosmetic surgery or leasing a convertible Mercedes sports coupe would buy and take home, I imagine -- or at least I get the impression that's what they were thinking.
 It was a sidewalk crafts show with larger pieces and larger price tags.
 And I feel really awful for saying that.
 While individual pieces were better than others and individual artists were better than others, the overall selection seemed aimed to insult the attendees.
 Or maybe it gauged them correctly and I shouldn't have been there.

 Also Saks 5th Avenue's upcoming spring line has a lot of fall colors in it for some reason.
 Yellows and earthtones.
 If you need cooler colors or anything bright to go with your skintone, your only choice from them is in their line of evening wear.
 Animal prints apparently will not be going away anytime soon, but all the lines were softer, which made it easier to take, and sucked some of the wind out of some of the recent hard-lined 80s revival stuff I've been seeing and not really enjoying.
 The shapes and movement of their selections were very attractive, however, and a nice choice of fabrics, weighted heavily (if I can say that) towards diaphanous and sheers.
 The emphasis on animal prints went well with the craft-show feel of the art displays.